cynthiaaleung/REST-aurant-tracker/README.md

 ### Create a new restaurant

-Users can add a restaurant to the list by entering the name, location and rating.
+Users can add a restaurant to the list by entering the name, location and price range.

 https://user-images.githubusercontent.com/81842196/153780608-cecf7d00-b3a3-42fa-94b2-876d142ec991.mp4